 The good news is that all the antivirals seem to be agnostic to which variant of concern (VOC) is circulating.
 Furthermore, they all work equally well against all the mutations, at least so far.

 The mixed news is about the anti-COVID-19 monoclonal antibodies (cMABs).
-The only ones left standing with strong activity against all the VOCs is bebtelovimab for treatment started within seven days and EVUSHELD for Pre-Exposure Prophylaxis (PrEP).
+The only ones left standing with strong activity against all the VOCs are bebtelovimab for treatment started within seven days and Evuseld for Pre-Exposure Prophylaxis (PrEP).

 Before testing positive or being exposed to COVID-19: